 What Should My Instagram Profile Picture Be?

 Ideally, your Instagram profile picture should be consistent with the profile pictures that you’re using on other social media platforms.
-It should stay the same instead of being changed regularly, so that people can easily find you and know that you are who you say you are.
+It should stay the same instead of being changed regularly, so that people can easily find you and recognize you via your social media branding.
 It should represent who your brand is and what you offer.

 Instagram Profile Picture Best Practices